lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Registry Name: EDHOC Method Type

-Assignment Policy: Specification Required

 Reference: [[this document]]

-The columns of the registry are Value, Initiator Authentication Key, and Responder Authentication Key, where Value is an integer and the other columns are text strings describing the authentication keys.
+The columns of the registry are Value, Initiator Authentication Key, and Responder Authentication Key, and Reference, where Value is an integer and the key columns are text strings describing the authentication keys.

 The initial contents of the registry are shown in {{fig-method-types}}.
+Method 23 is Reserved.

 ~~~~~~~~~~~